Hillsboro Car Accident Lawyer

 However, Oregon has a two-year statute of limitations to file a personal injury lawsuit after a car accident, according to ORS 12.110.
 It is critical that you act fast to meet this two-year limit.
 Failing to do so will likely result in your case being dismissed, and you will lose the right to obtain compensation for your case.

-You should not hesitate to consult with a skilled car accident lawyer in Hillsboro to help ensure your claim is filed with the deadline.
+You should not hesitate to consult with a skilled personal injury lawyer in Hillsboro to help ensure your claim is filed with the deadline.
 The faster you contact us, the faster we can get to work pursuing insurance compensation – this will also give us more time to file a lawsuit before the statute of limitations runs out.
 Our firm is aware of the statute of limitations for personal injury claims and will work to ensure your claim is filed on time.

 Complete our Free Case Evaluation form today.